DragonMeme/terraform-linux-vm-azure/README.md

 NOTE: You may have to change color depth if you got a warning of unsupported H264.
 In this case, the fix is click the `+` button and then go to color depth, change to `GFX RFX` or lower.

 10.)
 Enter login credentials and you are ready to use the virtual machine desktop interface.

+## Important

+`terraform destroy` to avoid excessive costs towards linux virtual machine hosting if not going to be used for a long time.